ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 title: "Your Grant Proposal for Monkey Experiments has been Denied"
 slug: 'monkey-experiments'
 author: 'Ashton Winters'
-quote: 'I regret to inform you that your that your funding request to "Bring Back Crazy Experiments on Monkeys" has been denied.'
+quote: 'I have returned your proposal to you along with this letter.
+I suggest you destroy it and never show it to anyone again.
+These ideas are truly horrible, and I hope you do not pursue them any further.'
 ---

 Dear Dr. Scienceman,